ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 This usage scenario motivates the "Timestamp then COSE" mode defined in {{sec-timestamp-then-cose}}.

-A second use case is the registration of a signed statement at a Transparency Service.
+A second use case is the notarization of a signed document by registering it at a Transparency Service.
-Transparency Services, as described in {{-SCITT}}, notarize COSE-signed statements by registering them in verifiable append-only logs.
+This is common for accountability and auditability of issued documents.
-Once a signed statement is registered, it cannot be changed.
+Once a document is registered at a Transparency Service's append-only log, it cannot be changed.
-In certain cases, the registration policy of a Transparency Service may require adding a timestamp to the unprotected header of the COSE-signed statement.
+In certain cases, the registration policy of a Transparency Service may require adding a trustworthy timestamp to the document at the time of registration.
 This is done to enhance confidence in the timing of the registration, ensuring that the registration could not have occurred before a certain point in time.
-To achieve this, the Transparency Service acquires a TST from a TSA, includes it in the unprotected header of the COSE-signed statement and then registers it.
+To achieve this, the Transparency Service acquires a TST from a TSA, bundles it alongside the signed document, and then registers it.
-Again, a relying party that wants to ascertain the time of registration of a given statement does not have to trust the Transparency Service's clock, which may have been maliciously altered or simply inaccurate.
+A relying party that wants to ascertain the time of registration of a given document does not have to trust the Transparency Service's clock, which may have been maliciously altered or can simply be inaccurate.

 This usage scenario motivates the "COSE then Timestamp" mode described in {{sec-cose-then-timestamp}}.